njorogewambuielizabeth/Nexus-Fronted/README.md

 ## Getting Started

-Follow these steps to install and interact with MzazaConnect Dashboard
+Follow these steps to install and interact with  our Dashboard
 # Clone the repository
 ``` sh
 git clone https://github.com/akirachix/Nexus-Frontend.git